denishpatel/pg-clone-schema/README.md

 # Limitations
 * Foreign Tables are not handled at the present time.
 They must be done manually.
-* DDL only option is not complete since it depends on objects that aren;t created yet.
+* DDL only option is not complete since it depends on objects that aren't created yet.
 See issue#29
 <br/>
 <br/>
 Sponsor: